-I re-engaged with model railroading in 2012 after nearly a 40 year hiatus.
-The return started with Lionel and quickly moved to 3-rail scale (3RS) as I craved a more realistic looking layout.
-However, this only lasted 2 years – I could not ignore the grotesque middle rail and outsized wheels, so I ripped up the 3RS layout and started fresh.
+I returned to model railroading in 2012 after nearly forty years away.
+The comeback began with Lionel, then quickly shifted to 3-rail scale (3RS) as I chased a more realistic look.
+That phase lasted about two years.
+Eventually the unavoidable middle rail and oversized wheels became impossible to ignore, so the 3RS layout was torn out and I started fresh.

 -